adikal/cricket/README.txt

 To run the code, use TestAIEngine.java (in the package test.cricket.aiengine).

 See usage options inside the class.

+The default run configuration (i.e. with no arguments specified) simulates one T20 match between India and Australia and displays graphs with stats at the end.